writer. speaker. editor.

 December 1, 2011

 WELCOME, Press and curious onlookers.
-On this media page you will find photos (standard headshots and a few more for interest); bios in 25, 50, and 100 words; links to book excerpts, reviews, and interviews; curriculum vitae, and a recent press release.
-Feel free to cut and paste; for more information tailored to your specific needs, contact email@example.com.
+On this media page you will find photos (standard headshots and a few more for interest); a bio; links to book excerpts, reviews, and interviews; curriculum vitae, and a press release.
+Feel free to cut and paste; for more information tailored to your specific needs, please contact me.

-Deb Elkink lives with her husband beside a babbling creek in rural Alberta, Canada.
+Deb Elkink lives with her husband in a cottage beside a babbling creek in rural Alberta, Canada.
 She grew up in Winnipeg and attended college in Minneapolis-Saint Paul (B.A.
-Communications), publishing stories during her early years as Saskatchewan ranch wife and homeschooling mom.
-(Yes, city-girl Deb rounded up cattle on horseback and cooked for huge branding crews!)
+Communications), publishing her first short stories and articles.
+She married and spent twenty years as a Saskatchewan ranch wife and homeschooling mom (when she rounded up cattle on horseback and cooked for huge branding crews).
 Graduate studies (M.A.
-Theology) prepared her to edit doctoral dissertations, a professional quarterly magazine, and an online expository Bible study.
-She posts a literary blog and speaks to women's groups about Christian faith.
-Her debut novel, The Third Grace, received the 2012 Grace Irwin Award.
+Theology) then prepared her to edit doctoral dissertations, a professional quarterly magazine, and an online expository Bible study.
+Today she writes, edits, and teaches, and she loves speaking to women's groups about the Christian faith.
+Her debut novel, The Third Grace (2011), received Canada's prestigious Grace Irwin Award, and her literary study on the fiction of G.K.
+Chesterton, Roots and Branches, was published in 2015.

 A Sampling of Posted Articles featuring Deb Elkink: